Web Applications Embedded in Sessions

 applications that grant read-only access to project results.

-To access the UI while you are in an active session, click the grid icon in the upper right hand corner of the Cloudera Data Science Workbench web application, and select the UI from the dropdown.
+To access the UI while you are in an active session, click the grid icon in the upper right hand corner of the Cloudera Machine Learning web application, and select the UI from the dropdown.
 For a job, navigate to the job overview page and click the History tab.
 Click on a job run to open the session output for the job.
 You can now click the grid icon in the upper right hand corner of the Cloudera Machine Learning web application to access the UI for this session.

 Limitations with port availability